Crabs of Cleopatra’s Needle

 Curious crustaceans support an obelisk from ancient Egypt that now stands in modern-day Central Park.

 Crabs emerge beneath an ancient obelisk in Central Park, their pinchers poised as if snapping at the tourists milling about.
 Though a random sight, they didn’t scurry there by mistake.
 These curious crustaceans are replicas of the bronze crabs the Romans once inserted beneath this very obelisk as a strange sea creature-themed support system thousands of years ago.

-The other two, placed in London and New York City, are a pair.
+The Egyptians built New York’s iconic obelisk as part of a pair.
+One now resides in New York, while the other was sent to London.
 Sixty-eight feet of red granite and weighing in at about 224 tons each, the obelisks were first erected in the ancient city of Heliopolis around 1450 BC.
-200 years later, Ramesses II added inscriptions to the towering rocks trumpeting his military prowess.
+Two hundred years later, Ramesses II added inscriptions to the towering rocks trumpeting his military prowess.
 After being moved to Alexandria by the Romans in 12 BC, they eventually toppled, face first, which saved most of the hieroglyphs from wear and tear as the centuries rolled by.

 These two are among the three obelisks that are all popularly referred to as “Cleopatra’s Needle.”
 All were re-erected during the 19th century.
 The Paris needle was the first to be revived and nicknamed after the famous Egyptian queen, despite its originating from the reign of Pharaoh Thutmose III, over a thousand years before her time.